Once it hits that the costs for college go beyond that, it becomes clear that going to college is like getting your first takes of adulting.

 Use student discounts

-Who knew there were several companies out that will reward you for being a student by giving you a discount?
+Who knew there were several companies out that would reward you for being a student by giving you a discount?

 You can find these discounts by visiting sites like studentrate.com.
 There you can find student discounts for clothing retailers, technology like computers and cell phones, entertainment, and even travel.

 While student discounts aren’t anything new, there are more now than when I was in school.
-Over your college years, student discounts could save you hundred dollars a semester.
+Over your college years, student discounts could save you hundreds of dollars a semester.

 Have roommates